Julmuendi/Julmuendi/README.md

 - 👋 Hi, I’m Juliet M. Muia
-- 👀 I’m interested in building software applications that have a positive impact in the digital space
+- 👀 I’m interested in building software applications that have a positive impact in the digital space and in the lives of millions of people across the globe.
-- 🌱 I’m currently going through the SheCodes.io coding worskshops where I have learnt alot of HTML5, CSS, Java Script, how to built responsive websites, SEO, and other amazing technologies.
+- 🌱 I have just completed my coding workshops at SheCodes.io where I have achieved hands-on knowledge and skills in front end development and React.js
-- 💞️ I’m looking to collaborate on front end developement/UI projects.
+- 💞️ I’m looking for job opportunities as a junior front end developer.
 - 📫 You can reach me through my email: Julmuia@gmail.com

 <!---